ananthb/devhuman.net/content/posts/bifrost.md

 <!--more-->

-## Wot it be

-With the jargon out of the way, we can jump into how Bifrost came to be and what it actually is.
+## What is it?

-The idea behind Bifrost is to provide clients a mechanism to create unique identities and register with a central authority, without having to provide sensitive information like passwords or API keys.
+The idea behind Bifrost is to provide clients a mechanism to create unique identities, and register with a central authority, without having to provide sensitive information like passwords or API keys.

 Say you have a fleet of servers that you dispatch off to your partners.